 I hope that this inspires you to do the same.

-If you want to put self-awareness into action and start to feel better with endometriosis, I invite you to join my free course, Endo Diet Jump-start.
+If you want to put self-awareness into action and start to feel better with endometriosis, I invite you to join my course, Endo Diet Jump-start.
 Find out more and register here.